groucho75/alo-easymail/readme.txt

 == Upgrade Notice ==

-= 2.8.2 =
+= 2.9.2 =
-Fixed a CRSF/XSS vulnerability.
+Fixed a bug on profile optin save

-= 2.9.0 =
-For security reason the cron-based bounce management is removed, now it works only manually

-= 2.9.1 =
-Fixed the bounce management routine